 Your ticket includes a stop at The Green Dragon Inn.
 The tour includes a complimentary beverage from the Hobbit Southfarthing Range.
 You get to choose one of the following:

-Girdley Fine Grain, Amber Ale
+- Girdley Fine Grain, Amber Ale

-Sackville Cider, Apple Cider
+- Sackville Cider, Apple Cider

-Oatbarton Brew, Traditional English Ale
+- Oatbarton Brew, Traditional English Ale

-Frogmorton Ginger Beer (alcohol-free)
+- Frogmorton Ginger Beer (alcohol-free)

 Yes, you can enter a couple of them.

-No, the only way to visit is by taking a tour or by booking the evening banquet tour.
+No, the only way to see it is by taking a tour or booking the evening banquet tour.
 However, it is available for private functions.

 What Most People Don’t Know About The Hobbiton Movie Set

-You can get married at The Hobbiton Movie Set
+- You can get married at The Hobbiton Movie Set.

-Private tours are available, but they are expensive
+- Private tours are available, but they are expensive

-You can host a private function here
+- You can host a private function here

 You can’t visit the Northern Island of New Zealand and not take this tour – it’s a must!
 Some people travel to New Zealand for the sole purpose of visiting The Hobbiton Movie Set.
 Once you experience it for yourself, you will understand why.
 The magic of The Hobbiton Movie Set will make you a child again.